 The heading source pane allows the user to select the device that will be used to determine heading coordinates for the controller.
 Available choices are described below.
 Device Description No Compass This is typically selected for locations where magnetic interference is expected.
 In this case, the antenna will make a wide scan in accordance with the "NoCompass Scan Width" parameter GPS or AvLGPS For future release.
 Compass This is the most common setting which uses the NAV RIOM built-in compass.
-Manual For manual compass, the pedestal is set physically due south (northern hemisphere).
-The heading is assumed to be at 180 degrees from this point.
-SatTant When selected, the antenna will base its heading on stored data from a previous SatTant acquisition.
-If no data exists, the antenna will attempt a SatTant acquisition.
-During this acquisition, initial heading info will be obtained from the Compass.
-VectorCompass To be used only when the Vector Compass option is installed for high accuracy systems.
+Manual For manual compass, the heading used by the manual compass can be configured in the Core Configuration.
+See section 6.7.1 SatTant For future release VectorCompass To be used only when the Vector Compass option is installed for high accuracy systems.